DPC Mental Health & Wellbeing Zone

 People with mental health conditions such as depression or schizophrenia have double the risk of developing other long-term conditions such as type 2 diabetes and obesity.
 Risk factors are also heightened by serious mental illness medication and lifestyle linked to mental health.

-The clinic will address the key psychological issues faced by people with diabetes and how HCPs can provide the best support in the time they have with their patients.
+The clinic will address the key psychological issues faced by people with diabetes and how HCPs can provide the best support in the time they have with the people they support.
 Sessions will also cover consultation skills needed when caring for people with serious mental illness and acute mental health problems.

 The programme will focus on interactive, practical education, including role-play scenarios, case studies, and the development of communication skills with challenging situations and patients.